 | 12 | Yuasa Battery Grottazzolina | 1 |

-The standings reflect a clear dominance of Perugia and Verona at the start of the season, while Lube remains in the group of pursuers.
-Monza, despite a difficult start, shows signs of stabilization with this victory and approaches the middle of the table.
+The standings reflect a clear dominance of Perugia and Verona at the start of the season, while Lube remains in the chasing pack.
+Monza, despite a difficult start, shows signs of stabilization with this victory and is approaching the middle of the table.

 photos: Nikolay Varadinov